International Education Fee Scholarship (IEFS)

 - Recipients should be willing to represent UTA Study Abroad upon return.

-Award tiers are established by official program length, which is determined by the number of days/weeks abroad.
+Award tiers are established by official program length, which is determined by the number of weeks abroad.
 Orientation meetings or class days at UTA do not count towards program length, nor does personal travel time before or after the official program dates.

 Examples: A student planning to study abroad for both the Fall and Spring terms would submit one IEFS application for the Fall cycle.
 A student planning to study abroad for both the Spring and Summer terms would submit one IEFS application for the Spring cycle.